Special Education Faculty

 Dr. Gena Barnhill

 Dr. Barnhill completed her PhD in special education with an emphasis in Autism, Asperger Syndrome, and Behavior Disorders in 2000 from the University of Kansas (KU), which was the only institute of higher education offering specialization in Asperger Syndrome.
 Dr. Barnhill brings expertise in Asperger Syndrome and other ASDs both professionally and as the parent of an adult son with Asperger Syndrome.
-She is an active member of the Virginia Autism Council.
+She has been an active member of the Virginia Autism Council for more than six years.

 Her areas of research interest include adult issues in ASD and teacher personnel preparation programs for individuals with ASD.